Skip to main content

 loadbalancer.openstack.org/timeout-member-data: "<value>"

-TCP timeout
+TCP waiting timeout

 loadbalancer.openstack.org/timeout-tcp-inspect: "<value>"

-Enable rule verification
+Enable rule validation

 loadbalancer.openstack.org/enable-health-monitor: "<value>"